kapetan-io/querator/docs/known-issues.md

 **Impact of current state**: Keys always use `"qtr"` as the prefix unless the caller remembers to pass `EnvTag`.
 Operators have no namespace-level control over key prefixes.

+## Open Door Mode is Enabled by Default When Auth Backends are Configured

+**Severity**: High
+**Component**: `service/service.go`, `internal/auth_backend.go`

+When `AuthBackend` is configured with storage backends (Users, Roles, RoleBindings), `Service.Bootstrap` automatically creates a role binding that grants the anonymous (unauthenticated) user full Admin privileges in the `_system` namespace.
+This means any unauthenticated request has full administrative access.
+A warning is logged at startup, but the system is insecure by default.
+To lock down the system, the anonymous → Admin role binding in `_system` must be explicitly deleted after bootstrap.

+**Impact**: A freshly bootstrapped deployment with auth backends configured is fully open to unauthenticated callers until an operator explicitly removes the anonymous Admin binding.

+**Workaround**: After bootstrap, delete the anonymous → Admin role binding in the `_system` namespace via the role bindings API.

+## No Negative Caching for Failed API Key Authentication

+**Severity**: Medium
+**Component**: `internal/auth_cache.go`

+`AuthCache.Authenticate` caches successful authentications with a TTL, but failed lookups (invalid or nonexistent keys) always result in a storage read.
+A caller continuously sending requests with random or invalid API keys generates unbounded storage reads with no back-pressure, creating a potential denial-of-service vector against the storage layer.

+**Impact**: A malicious or misconfigured client sending a high volume of invalid API keys can saturate the storage backend with read requests, degrading service for legitimate callers.

+**Workaround**: None currently.
+Operators can mitigate at the network layer by rate-limiting unauthenticated or repeatedly-failing clients.

+**Future mitigation**: Cache negative results (key-not-found) with a shorter TTL (e.g. 30 seconds) to bound the storage read rate per unique invalid key.

+## Permission Checks Perform O(N) Storage Reads per Request

+**Severity**: Medium
+**Component**: `internal/auth_backend.go`

+`AuthBackend.checkPermissionInNamespace` fetches all role bindings for a user via `ListByUser` (no limit applied), then fetches each referenced role individually from storage.
+A user with many role bindings triggers N storage round-trips per permission check.
+Each request performs up to two permission checks (target namespace and `_system`).
+Only principal identity is cached;
+permission results are not.
+Under sustained load this will become a performance bottleneck.

+**Impact**: Latency per authenticated request scales linearly with the number of role bindings assigned to the requesting principal.
+High role-binding counts or high request rates will increase storage load significantly.

+**Workaround**: Keep the number of role bindings per user small.
+Assign roles at the namespace level rather than creating many fine-grained bindings.

+**Future mitigation**: Cache resolved permission sets per principal with a TTL, and apply a reasonable limit to `ListByUser` to bound unbounded scans.